 Nuclear Engineering

 Minor Degree Programs

 Students majoring in allied fields may choose to complete minor degree programs through the Nuclear Science and Engineering Program indicating specialization in a nuclear-related area of expertise.
-Minor programs require completion of 9 credits of approved coursework (Masters degree), or 12 credits of approved coursework (Ph.D).
-Existing minors and their requirements are as follows, with the first three courses listed being required for a Masters degree, and the last being an additional requirement for a Ph.D. degree:
+Minor programs require completion of 9 credits of approved coursework (masters degree), or 12 credits of approved coursework (PhD).
+Existing minors and their requirements are as follows, with the first three courses listed being required for a masters degree, and the last being an additional requirement for a PhD degree:

+Nuclear Engineering